 An alternative to the Blue Lagoon of you are worried about crowds is the Secret Lagoon – you can make your reservations here!

-My favourite bit of Reykjavik to enjoy with the kidsis the city’s long waterfront.
+My favourite bit of Reykjavik to enjoy with the kidsis the city’s long waterfront and an added bonus is that its one of the top free things to do in Reykjavik.
 The promenade starts at the famous Harpa concert hall, in Reykjavik city centre, and stretches all the way to the impressive sculpture called the Sun Voyager and then the historical Hofdi house.
 Kids love the stroll as there is lots of space to run around (the area is also buggy friendly) and parents can see some of the city’s most important sites with reasonable ease thanks to the large car free lane, designed to make you enjoy the beautiful view over the bay.
 It truly is a wonderful spot!

 The Bridge of Continents separates the Eurasian and North American tectonic plates so in theory you can be in two continents at the same time.
 The fault line can be crossed by walking Leif the Lucky’s Bridge.
 The kids had fun running from one side to another saying in Europe now in North America now.
 Its a novelty destination that is fairly unique to any location in the world and a must for any trip to Iceland with kids!